 The Project is not an FDNY operation, but a national campaign for 9/11 education and remembrance for all fallen firefighters.
-The Project has applied for 501c3 status and funds generated are used to restore, preserve and operate the Rescues in order to facilitate education sessions, memorials and remembrance events.
+The Project is a registered 501c3 not-for-profit organization and funds generated are used to restore, preserve and operate the Rescues in order to facilitate education sessions, memorials and remembrance events.

 Rescue 4′s restoration work was completed by a group of amazing volunteers in September of 2011.
 In the Projects’ first 12 months, the Rescue was a part of a variety of community events and memorials with estimated attendances totaling 900,000 people .
 The Project continuously travels throughout the United States and currently has requests from host departments across the country.

-In December of 2011, the Project acquired the last of the Rescue trucks from 9/11, Rescue 5.
-Rescue 5 was brought to the Project's Chicago facility, where its restoration was completed in April of 2012.
+In December of 2011, the last of the 9/11 era FDNY Rescues was decommissioned and place up for sale by the City of New York.
+Following the gracious response from people across the country with Rescue 4, the Project understood the importance of saving the last of these rigs from the shredder.
+Again, the Project was the lone and successful bidder of former Rescue 5 during the open auction.
+Rescue 5.
+Rescue 5 was brought to the Project’s Chicago facility, where its restoration was completed in April of 2012.

-Rescue 5 is currently operated out of the Project's Chicago facility and travel throughout the Eastern states, while Rescue 4 operates out of Colorado and continues the Project's mission throughout the Western states.
+Rescue 5 is currently operated out of the Project’s Chicago facility and travel throughout the Eastern states, while Rescue 4 operates out of Texas and continues the Project’s mission throughout the Western states.